stasostyk/physics-simulator/README.md

 * Change the slider values to change the mass of either the left or right mass.
 * Pay attention to the change values, such as the potential gravitational energy.

-## Ideal Gas Piston (Isothermal process)
+## Ideal Gas Piston
 As we finish the thermodynamics unit in class, this simulation is what I found to be most interesting from the new topics.
 An ideal gas has magnificent properties, some of which I try to model.
-Marbles on the container push it down, causing a change in volume and pressure (temperature remains constant).
+Marbles on the container push it down, causing a change in volume and pressure (temperature remains constant, making it an isothermal process).

 ![Ideal Gas Demo](images/idealgas_demo.jpg?raw=true "Ideal Gas Demo")
 * Left click over the container (any height above the green bar)